 In today's blog we'll be sharing one final eulogy example, the third one featured on our site's Examples page.
 This one's for a fictional George Filman, the loving father of Samantha, who is the one giving his eulogy.
 At 729 words, this eulogy is a bit shorter than the previous examples we've shared.
 It just goes to show that word count alone (a thousand words is our general recommendation) does not automatically equate a meaningful or high-quality piece.

 We hope that these examples will serve as a guide to assist you in writing your loved one's eulogy.
-As always, Eulogies by Aubrey is here for you should you decide that you could use our professional assistance in writing your eulogy- simply check out our Order page or find answers to questions you may have on our FAQ page.
+As always, Eulogies by Aubrey is here for you should you decide that you could use our professional assistance in writing your eulogy- simply check out our Eulogy Writing Service page or find answers to questions you may have on our FAQ page.
 You may also want to take advantage of the free eulogy template we offer here.
 For any other questions or concerns, feel free to send us a message and we will get back to you as soon as possible.

 EULOGY FOR GEORGE FILMAN

 Good morning everyone.
 My name is Samantha Briggs.
 Most of you here know me on a personal level, but if not, I am George’s daughter.